zambrovski/archive-camunda-bpm-swagger/README.md

 **How to use with Spring Boot**

-In order to use the Swagger in context of a Camunda SpringBoot application, just include
+In order to use the Swagger in context of a Camunda Spring Boot application, just include

     <dependency>
       <groupId>org.camunda.bpm.extension.swagger</groupId>